 The basic configuration for the metadata for operational monitoring is outlined in Figure 2-2.
-The metadata at the monitoring point on the upper end always appear first, followed by the metadata at the current monitoring point.
+The configuration complies with Recommendation ITU-R BT.1865.
+The metadata type identifier appears first, followed by the metadata at the monitoring point on the upper end and then the metadata at the current monitoring point.
 Other metadata at the previous monitoring points follow in order of those most recently monitored on the broadcasting chain.
+The same type of metadata is to be used for the series of metadata in a broadcasting chain.
 The number of history items of metadata depends on the capacity of the data area; however, the first two sets of metadata, i.e. the metadata at the monitoring point on the upper end and the current monitoring point, should be retained.
 When the history items are no longer valid for comparison with the metadata at the down stream monitoring points, the metadata are to be reset.